PavlosTzitzos/integrals_calculator/README.md

 Packages used PySimpleGUI and sympy.

 Features:
-  > Support for two languages: Engish and Greek.
+  Support for two languages: Engish and Greek.
-  > Difinite and Indifinite Integrals
+  Difinite and Indifinite Integrals
-  > Simple , Double and Triple Integrals
+  Simple , Double and Triple Integrals
-  > Line and Surface Integrals
+  Line and Surface Integrals

-  >
+  There is an effort to calculate general integrals.